nihaal1/CyBot-Valet-Parking/README.md

 Project Group 1: Cybot Valet Service
 Group Members: Dana Boor, Varun Advani, Nihaal Zaheer, Kalyan Thapaliya

+Test Field:

+Test Field Summary:
+The test field illustrates a parking lot for Cybots.
+The parking lot has 4 parking spaces, a designated entry and exit, and a single marked path that Cybots will follow.
+Each parking space would have a tape marker in front of it to indicate a parking space, and the Cybot would use object detection software and the ping/IR sensors to find an empty parking space.
+The single marked path will have tall objects that the Cybot will detect with the ping and IR sensors and sound a horn until the object is moved.
+Small objects will also be present and will be detected using the Cybot’s bump sensors.
+On bumping a small object, a horn is sounded and a parking attendant will be notified to press button 4 on the Cybot, for resuming motion.
+A user interface will be used to communicate a recall feature, that will return the cybot to the exit of the parking lot.
+The Cybot will use the single marked path  to make the necessary turns.

 Problem Statement:
 Problem: Vehicle owners need an alternative to manual valet services to park their vehicles.